 11.0 Resource Implications 11.1.
 Financial Details 11.2.
 The full financial implications of the recommendations are set out in the report.
-This includes a reference to full life cycle costs where appropriate. . 🗆 11.3.
+This includes a reference to full life cycle costs where appropriate.
+11.3.
 Finance have been consulted and have agreed the financial implications a set out in the report.
 11.4.
 Staffing 12.0 Exempt Reports 12.1.
 Is this report exempt?
-Yes \square (please detail the reasons for exemption below) No V 7.0 Declarations The recommendations contained within this report support or implement of Corporate Priorities and Council Policies. ur (1) Our Priorities (Please double click on the check box ☑) The area has a positive image and attracts people and businesses Our communities are more cohesive and inclusive People are better skilled, trained and ready for learning and employment Our communities are safer Vulnerable people and families are supported Substance misuse and its effects are reduced Health is improving and health inequalities are reducing Ш
+Yes $\square$ (please detail the reasons for exemption below) No V 7.0 Declarations The recommendations contained within this report support or implement of Corporate Priorities and Council Policies. ur (1) Our Priorities (Please double click on the check box ☑) The area has a positive image and attracts people and businesses Our communities are more cohesive and inclusive People are better skilled, trained and ready for learning and employment Our communities are safer Vulnerable people and families are supported Substance misuse and its effects are reduced Health is improving and health inequalities are reducing Ш

-• rotected and enhanced for all
+The environment is protected and enhanced for all $$\square$$ The Council is effective, efficient and recognised for excellence $$\square$$

 (2) Council Policies (Please detail)

 8.0 Equalities Impact

 8.1 Have you undertaken the required equalities impact assessment to ensure that no groups are adversely affected by the recommendations?
 Yes □ No ☑

 9.0 Legality

 9.1 It has been confirmed that in adopting the recommendations contained in this report, the Council is acting within its legal powers.
 Yes ☑

-10.0 0 Appendices
+10.0 ) Appendices

 10.1 Please list any appendices attached to this report.
 If there are no appendices, please state "none".

 None

 11.0 Background Papers

 11.1 Have you used other documents to compile your report?
-(All documents must be kept available by the author for public inspection for four years from the date of meeting at which the report is considered) Yes (please list the documents below) No
+(All documents must be kept available by the author for public inspection for four years from the date of meeting at which the report is considered) Yes (please list the documents below) No (In the documents below) No (In the documents below) No (In the documents below) No (In the documents below) No (In the documents below) (In the doc

 Author(s)

 NAME DESIGNATION TEL NO / EXTENSION

 Grant Baxter Principal Planner 2615

 Approved by

 NAME DESIGNATION SIGNATURE

 Julie Hamilton Development Services Manager